Master's Degree Programme in Education and Learning

 Prepares you for various tasks in the field of education, both nationally and internationally.

-Earn a degree in Finland in the field of education with an advanced combination of theory and practice!
-The EdLearn programme aims to train experts in the areas of research on learning and sociology of education.
-This is achieved by observing education from both micro and macro level perspectives throughout the basic studies and electives as well as in the Master's theses.
+Earn a degree in Finland in the field of education with a combination of theory and practice!
+The EdLearn programme aims to train experts in the areas of research of learning and education.
+This is achieved by approaching education from both micro (e.g. teaching and learning) and macro level (e.g. sociology of education) perspectives throughout the basic studies and electives as well as in the Master's theses.

 The Master's Degree Programme in Education and Learning does not provide the students with formal teaching qualification.